HL7/CDA-ccda/input/pagecontent/supportingguidance.md

                 information to populate the section:</p><p
                 style="text-indent: 0pt;text-align: left;"
                 ><br />
-                - The section SHALL be included in the xml and SHALL be declared as having no information. - If the source system contains no information to populate a section that is not required (with a SHALL conformance statement) in the document template:</p><br/>
+                - The section is strongly encouraged to be included in the xml and SHALL be declared as having no information. - If the source system contains no information to populate a section that is not required (with a SHALL conformance statement) in the document template:</p><br/>
                 <p class="s19"
                 style="padding-left: 41pt;text-indent: 0pt;text-align: left;"
-                >The section MAY be omitted, or the section MAY be included and declared as having no
+                >The section is encouraged to be omitted or included and declared as having no
                 information.</p><p class="s31"
                 style="padding-left: 41pt;text-indent: 0pt;line-height: 11pt;text-align: left;"
-                ><b>[BP-069]</b></p></td>
+                ></p></td>
     </tr>
 </table>